Censorship in South Korea: Films

 Film censorship in South Korea can be split into two major periods, the period of dictatorships and the period of heavy surveillance by the new military regime.

 In recent years, sexual scenes have been a major issue that pits filmmakers against the Korea Media Rating Board.
 Pubic hair and male or female genitalia are disallowed on the screen, unless they are digitally blurred.
 In rare cases extreme violence, obscene language, or certain portrayals of drug use may also be an issue.
 Korea has a five level rating systems; G (all), PG-12 (12-year+), PG-15 (15-year+), R-18 (18-year+), and Restricted.

+Influence by other countries

+Like many countries, some South Korean media have been affected by Chinese censorship abroad.
+For example, in 2016, Chinese embassy successfully lobbied to halt theatrical production by American Shen Yun company, affiliated with Falun Gong movement banned in China.